Everything You Need to Know to Visit Lake Atitlan

 Our Top Tip: some of the towns have paths between them but it’s not recommended that you walk.
 There have previously been robberies targeting backpackers.
 Instead, take a tuk-tuk or a boat (see below).

-It’s very easy to get around Lake Atitlan if you’re moving to a different village or if you’d prefer to use one as your base and make day trips out.
+Getting around Lake Atitlan is very easy if you’re moving to a different village or if you’d prefer to use one as your base and make day trips out.

 Boats start running at 6:30am and the last boat leaves around 7:30pm.
 Prices seem to change quite regularly, but as a tourist, you’ll be charged more than a local.